myzhengSIMM/transformerCPI2.0/README.md

   ![image](https://github.com/995884191/png/blob/main/%E5%B1%8F%E5%B9%95%E6%88%AA%E5%9B%BE%202023-12-04%20191421.jpg?raw=true.png)

 ## Setup and dependencies
-`environment.yaml` is the conda environment of this project.
+Set up the conda environment of this project.
+`conda env create -f environment.yaml`

-## Inference
+## Train
-`predict.py` makes the inference, the input are protein sequence and compound SMILES. `featurizer.py` tokenizes and encodes the protein sequence and compounds. `mutation_analysis.py` conducts drug mutation analysis to predict binding sites. `substitution_analysis.py` conducts substitution analysis.
+The data format refers to the file `chembl.zip` in release.
+The first step for model training is to tokenize and encode the protein sequence and compounds by `python train_featurizer.py`.
+Then, use these feature for model training by `python main_amp.py`.

 ## Trained models
 Trained models is now available freely at https://drive.google.com/drive/folders/1X7i1eO-EykCQcvqMeWeB7QXT3E9eLG08?usp=sharing.
 The current open source version only aims to reproduce the results reported in the article, so the inference speed is limited.

+## Inference
+Make the inference between the protein sequence and compound SMILES.
+`python predict.py`

+Conduct drug mutation analysis to predict binding sites.
+`python mutation_analysis.py`

+Conduct substitution analysis.
+`python substitution_analysis.py`

 ## Requirements
 python = 3.8.8